KrappRamiro/database-puraesencia/README.md

 Each one of these tables are relationed via foreign keys, which allow for protection of the data integrity and the avoiding of data repetition, resulting in more efficient systems.

-The program was thought with low or null computer skill personnel in mind, thats the reason for the big and obvious buttons in the menus.
+The program was built to help Estheticist staff, with little or null computer skill, to organize money accounts and monitor client activity.

+It shines for its easy and obvious to use GUI

 This is my first project independent from any course or tutorial.

 <!--Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `KrappRamiro`, `database-puraesencia`, `Ramiro_Krapp`, `Ramiro_Krapp`, `krappramiro.jpg`, `gmail.com`, `Base de Datos Pura Esencia`, `A relational database made for Pura Esencia, with easy to use and simple-design graphical interface made in tkinter` -->